adishavit/party_parrot/readme.md

 # OpenCV Web App
 Here's a little experiment showing how to build a cross-platform C++ OpenCV app that also works in the browser (via emscripten).
-More details in a forthcoming blog post on [my blog](http://videocortex.io).
+More details in my [**OpenCV Web Apps** blog post](http://videocortex.io/2017/opencv-web-app/).

 ![Sirocco](http://cultofthepartyparrot.com/parrots/rightparrot.gif)